nrc2025/nrc2025.github.io/application.md

 layout: page
 ---

-Applications for the 2025 IMS New Researchers Conference are now open.
-Please apply using [this form](https://redcap.vumc.org/surveys/?s=RTR49FNPWATEJK9M).
-The application deadline has been extended to **May 23**.
+Applications for the 2025 IMS New Researchers Conference are now closed.

 Attendees are expected to participate in both the poster session and speed talk presentations.
 Your presentation title and abstract are required in the application.